comegrant/dbt_docs_test/projects/data-model/transform/models/silver/pim/_pim__docs.md

 {% enddocs %}

-{% docs column__ingredient_order_quantity %}
+{% docs column__recipe_ingredient_quantity %}

-The amount of an ingredient to be ordered for a recipe.
+The amount of an ingredient to be purchased for each recipe variation.
+Also includes home ingredients, i.e. ingredients not to be purchased.
 The unit is specified by the unit label.

 {% enddocs %}